datadryad/dryad-app/app/views/tenants/ucop/_help.html.md

 [DataONE Dash](https://oneshare.cdlib.org/).
 Contact uc3@ucop.edu for more
 information.

-### Publishing Your Data
+### What content is appropriate?

-#### What is the content scope of UC Dash?
+#### What type of data is within scope?

 All fields of scholarship.
 All types of research artifacts.
-Dash is intended for complete, final research datasets.
-Content must not violate privacy or copyright, or breach confidentiality or nondisclosure for data collected from human subjects.
+However, this service is intended for complete, final research datasets and all content must not violate privacy or copyright, or breach confidentiality or nondisclosure for data collected from human subjects.

-### How should I prepare to submit data?
+#### How should I prepare to submit data?
+Here is some basic information on submitting datasets.
+See the Submission Basics section above for more details.

 - Obtain permission from the appropriate Principal Investigators(s) and inform any dataset co-creators that you plan to deposit the dataset in